ines-tools/ines-spec/README.md

 ## Installation

+The specification does not need to be installed.
+It is a schema to be followed and the schema is stored, for convenience, in multiple formats.
+The fastest way to see the schema is to open the csv files in this repository in your browser.
+For more structured views, use an ontology editor like Protégé to open a ttl file or Spine Toolbox to open the sqlite file (you can also open the sqlite file in the DB Browser, but it's not very convenient to browse that way).

-To use the INES Specification, you need to have Spine Toolbox v0.8 or later installed.
-You can download Spine Toolbox from the official [Spine Toolbox repository](https://github.com/spine-tools/Spine-Toolbox).
+However, when using the schema to convert data from and to INES, the current implementation uses Spine Database API (and Spine Toolbox as a GUI).
+This includes all the sister repositories in this GitHub organisation.
+Please use the latest versions of Spine tools, which you can download them from the official [Spine Toolbox repository](https://github.com/spine-tools/Spine-Toolbox).

 ## Usage

-- **Edit data yourself** Use Spine Toolbox database editor to add and edit data
+- **Edit data yourself** Take a copy of the sqlite that contains the schema and then use Spine Toolbox database editor to add and edit actual data
 - **Transform existing model data to ines** Use one of the adjacent repositories (e.g. ines-osemosys) to translate an existing energy system model to the ines format
 - **Transform ines data to energy system model format** Use one of the adjacent repositories (e.g. ines-flextool) to translate data from the ines format to an existing energy system model format
-- **Use data pipelines** The adjacent repository data-pipelines has scripts and data sources that can be imported to ines-spec to create a model instance
+- **Use data pipelines** The adjacent repository data-pipelines has scripts and data sources that can be imported to ines-spec to create a model instance in INES format (that can then be taken to the supported model formats)

 ## Structural notes